 Extending your growing season is one of the best ways to get more from your garden, especially in short season climates.

-I know because I’ve been doing it for years in our zone 5 Canadian climate, even with the heavy wet snowfalls and temperatures that dip down to -20C/-4F.
+I know because I’ve been trying to grow food year-round in our zone 5 Canadian climate, even with the heavy wet snowfalls and temperatures that dip down to -20C/-4F.

 The best time to season extend is in the spring and fall, and if you’re feeling extra adventurous, the winter months even with the snow.

 (be prepared for a work out shovelling snow!).

 Believe it or not, there are many crops that can handle frosts, harder freezes and snow.
 Some even without the protection of season extenders (Learn 10 crops more cold hardy than kale).
 However if you want to grow food when the temperatures get really low then you’ll benefit from using season extenders so long as you select the right crops.